-The stock market crash following the Internet bubble destroyed portfolios -- and dreams.
-The Nasdaq alone fell from 5,000 to less than 1,200 -- nearly an 80% decline.
-And that's only theaverage.
+The stock market crash after the Internet bubble destroyed portfolios -- and dreams.
+The Nasdaq fell from 5,000 to less than 1,200 -- nearly an 80% decline.
+And that's only an average.
 Many stocks became essentially worthless.
-The tragedy wasn't in the numbers, though -- it was in the effect those losses had on people.
+The tragedy wasn't in the numbers, though.
+It was in the effect those losses had on people.
 Many investors were completely wiped out, losing money they'd been saving for years.

 This really isn't the sort of pain you want to experience firsthand.
-That's why it makes sense for all investors to have a portfolio that is prepared for lean times.
+That's why it makes sense for all investors to have a portfolio that's prepared for lean times.
 If a terrible day ever comes, you'll want to make sure you suffer only a flesh wound, not decapitation.

 Investors with technology-focused portfolios suffered the most a few years ago.
 There was almost nowhere in the sector to hide, with even the strongest companies suffering huge declines.
 Analog Devices

 The moral of the story isn't that technology companies are risky, but rather that diversification is a key component of a crash-resistant portfolio.
-While tech has been dreadful, the Vanguard REIT Index has more than doubled since 2000, and energy stocks have had outstanding returns recently.
+While tech has been dreadful, the Vanguard REIT Index would have doubled your money since 2000, and energy stocks have had outstanding returns as well.
 A diversified portfolio that included technology, real estate investment trusts, and oil would have prospered.
 Diversification also ensures that you get the full benefit of your stock-selection skills.
-The crash demonstrated that it's no condolence identifying the best-performing stocks in the worst-performing sector.
+The crash demonstrated that it's no condolence to identify the best-performing stocks in the worst-performing sector.
 Being the best of the losers doesn't make you a winner.
 But if you pick the best of each sector, you'll do quite well.

 Unprofitable companies have little flexibility in bad business climates, and they tend to do poorly in bear markets.
 In a panic, investors aren't buying dreams.
 They're sticking with consistent cash machines, steady blue-chip companies such as Hershey

 One of the best ways to guard your portfolio against a market crash is by maintaining a healthy level of skepticism.
 Wall Street isn't a charity; it's a bunch of businesses focused on making money for themselves.
-Helping small investors make a profit is Item No. 382 on the list of Wall Street priorities, falling immediately below ensuring that the new assistant knows exactly the right amount of sugar to put in the morning coffee.
+Helping small investors make a profit is item No. 382 on the list of Wall Street priorities, immediately below ensuring that the new assistant knows exactly the right amount of milk and sugar to put in everyone's morning coffee.

-Rather than blindly trust the analysts, make sure you understand the companies you're buying.
+Rather than blindly trusting the analysts, make sure you understand the companies you're buying.
 Understand what risks each business faces, and what competitive advantages will help the company overcome hurdles.
 Be particularly wary of high growth estimates, because analysts tend to be optimistic, and high growth is difficult to sustain.
-If the company fails to achieve overly ambitious growth estimates, the stock will be hammered.
-Finally, buy a stock only if, after conservative analysis, the company is trading at a bargain price.
-Stocks tend to return to their intrinsic value, so buying below that value provides significant protection in a crash.
+If the company fails to achieve overly ambitious growth estimates, the stock will get hammered.
+Finally, buy a stock only if conservative analysis shows that the company is trading at a bargain price.
+Since stocks tend to return to their intrinsic values, buying below that value provides significant protection in a crash.

 We follow these techniques at Inside Value by performing our own research, starting with a thorough understanding of the company.
-As part of each recommendation, we not only describe what the company does, but we also discuss the competitive landscape and possible risks.
+As part of each recommendation, we not only describe what the company does but also discuss the competitive landscape and possible risks.
 Finally, we recommend only stocks that are trading at dirt cheap prices.

 Foolish final word